 In a country where governmental respect and concern are only given to the “upper class” in society, and where laws and beliefs are still established on a sexist basis, it’s hard to find happiness and mental relief.
 Living in a community where dreaming big falls under the wrong mindset, it becomes increasingly difficult to stay away from mental illness.

-Social phobia, depression, and autism are very common disorders in the Middle East.
+Social phobia, depression, and autism are very common in the Middle East.
 In fact, the real problem is not about the illnesses themselves; it’s actually about the negativity that’s being shown by the community towards the people with the illnesses.
-In Lebanon, such disorders are stigmatized to the point that people suffering from them shy away from admitting that they even have an illness, and so do their families.
+In Lebanon, such illnesses are stigmatized to the point that people suffering from them shy away from admitting that they even have an illness, and so do their families.

 As for those who decide to seek treatment regardless of the community, they are facing much bigger problems.
 Corruption and lack of censorship in the mental health sector are exposing patients to financial and physical dangers.
 Unqualified private practitioners are fabricating an exploitation system by trying to turn patients into a “sustainable money source”.
 Furthermore, patients are subject to drug abuse because of undue or high doses of medication they are being prescribed.

 During the last few years, pressure and inadequate life conditions have remarkably increased the percentage of people who have mental illnesses or impaired wellbeing.
-As revealed by the World Health Organization, one in four Lebanese has experienced a mental health disorder, while less than half of these patients have ever received professional help.
+As revealed by the World Health Organization, one in four Lebanese has experienced a mental health challenge, while less than half of these patients have ever received professional help.